 History based on historic places can give students an opportunity to “do history”, a key element of the new inquiry-based social studies curriculum.
 From oral histories to streetscapes the “primary sources” to interpret are close at hand.

-One of the challenges for students doing a research project on historic site, especially those working independently without teacher guidance, is to recognize how the meaning of their site may have changed over time and may have different meanings for different groups.
+One of the challenges for students doing a research project on a historic site, especially those working independently without teacher guidance, is to recognize how the meaning of their site may have changed over time and may have different meanings for different groups.
 The process of colonization has changed the landscape drastically.
 Many local stories and meanings have been marginalized or lost all together.

 Not all but some of these videos such as those on Granville Island and Port Essington do try to uncover this past.
 The video on the now vanished “Hogan’s Alley” asks us to remember the once vibrant neighbourhood in order to recognize the importance of Blacks in Canada’s history.
 “Endangered Past” and “My Heritage Home” go further and raise ethical questions about the destruction of heritage sites.
 “Canada’s Untold Story: Residential Schools” and “The Komagata Maru Story” also raise ethical questions about how we should respond to the past injustices reflected in historic places.

 History educator Tim Stanley argues that the first challenge for history education is “to enable each one of us to explore his or her own past, to construct a narrative that explains how it is that we come to inhabit common spaces, and to allow others to see and engage with these narratives.
 A second challenge is to help people see how their personal histories intertwine with those of the multiple communities to which they are connected… A third task is to provide all of us with a sense of how these spaces we inhabit have been constructed by people who have gone before.”